-Webbpaton are of the view that without any form of masterplan at this stage, it is simply impossible to determine an appropriate alignment for the Green Belt inset boundary.
+11. RSL are of the view that without any form of masterplan at this stage, it is simply impossible to determine an appropriate alignment for the Green Belt inset boundary.
 Whilst the inset boundary following the existing built form to the south east and east of Dalton Barracks appears logical, the inset boundary to the west currently looks to be completely arbitrary.
-Moreover, without any form of basic master plan, it is not entirely clear as to whether the quantum of development envisages across the entire site can be achieved in an acceptable manner within the inset area.
+Moreover, without any form of master plan, which at least shows the extent of the build form, it is not entirely clear as to whether the quantum of development envisaged across the entire site can be achieved in an acceptable manner within the inset area.